IBM/fabric-contract-attribute-based-access-control/patternTemplate.md

 # Short title

-> Use access control to run a blockchain-based supply chain application
+> Use access control in your blockchain smart contracts to streamline supply chain operations

 # Long title